 Foster homes are ALWAYS needed!
 Cats and kittens don't belong in cages.
 Thus foster homes are invaluable in socializing them for adoption.
 As a “feline foster parent” you can choose the length of time you wish to foster – as little as 2 weeks up to several months.
 Homes are needed for every age and situation – from tiny orphaned kittens needing bottle feeding up to older cats needing to de-stress or recover from illness.
 All food, litter and medical care is provided, along with appropriate training and ongoing support.
 Fostering is an intense and rewarding experience.
 Feline Foster Parents are life savers – in every sense of the word !

 You will receive training for and support during your fostering time period, (which could be anywhere from 2 weeks to 2 months) and all food and litter is provided.
-Please call us at 519.301.5735 for more information.
+Please click here to complete our online foster application, or call us at 519.301.5735 for more information.

 Knitting & Crocheting

 Knit or crochet for our foster cats and kittens!
 We have patterns for beds and blankets available below.
 Pick one (or more) and get your hands busy!
 Foster kitties will be warm and cozy, and the bed or blanket will go with them to their forever homes when they are adopted.

 - Pet Blanket (crocheting pattern)